teklynk/raspi-streamer/readme.md

 - __Web UI:__ Control and configure Raspi-Streamer from any web browser.
 Just visit http://<ip_address_of_pi>:5000 from your mobile device connected to the same network.
 - __Versatile Use Cases:__ Ideal for streaming and recording gameplay, live events, concerts, GoPro cameras, and any other HDMI output devices.
 - __Compact and Convenient:__ The small form factor of the Raspberry Pi makes it easy to integrate into any setup, offering a simple and portable solution for streaming and recording.
+- __Stream and Recording Timer:__ Set how long (HH:MM) to stream or record.
+Raspi-Streamer will automatically end when your timer runs out.

 ## Components Used
 - __Raspberry Pi 5:__ The core of the setup, handling all processing and control logic.